-BMP Measurable Goals The permittee shall maintain an inventory of projects with post-construction structural stormwater control measures installed and implemented at new development and redeveloped sites, including both public and private sector sites located within the permittee's by its postconstr uction ord linance r equire ements.
+BMP Measurable Goals d.
+Inventory of projects with post- construction structural stormwater control measures The permittee shall maintain an inventory of projects with post-construction structural stormwater control measures installed and implemented at new development and redeveloped sites, including both public and private sector sites located within the permittee's jurisdi ction that are co /ered by its postconstr uction ord inance r equire ements.